- Off road parking

 All ground floor.
 Three bedrooms: 1 x double with en-suite (bath with shower over, basin and WC), 1 x double, 1 x twin.
 Shower room with shower, basin and WC.
 Open plan living area with fitted kitchen, dining area and sitting area with open fire and seating for 4.

-Electric heating with open fire in living area.
+Electric heating with open fire.
 Electric oven and hob, microwave, fridge, freezer, dishwasher, TV, video player, DVD player, radio.
 Oil and electricity charged by meter reading,first €20 inc. in rent.
 Starter pack for open fire inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair available.
 Off road parking for 4 cars.
 Small outside area with garden furniture and BBQ.
 Shared access to secluded harbour onto Lough Mask, outdoor play area and tennis court.
-Two well-behaved pets welcome.
+Two well-behaved dogs welcome.
 Shop and pub 3 miles.
 Note: Due to the proximity of the lake, children must be supervised.

 - Last minute

 Westport 20 miles; Galway 30 miles.